AndersDeath/diary2/000-current.md

 # 28 June - Wednesday - Yerevan - 272 day of immigration

 I was working for a whole day on many things.
 I felt bad this morning.
 I got bad milky coffee yestarday.
-My stomack wasn't good.
+My stomach wasn't good.
 Tomorrow we will go and look at two apartments.
 I suppose we can select one of them.
 Will see.
 Despite the fact that I was working for whole day and did many things I didn't all that I wanted to finish.
 I also had two conversations to people.
 Maybe I even passed an interview with one of the companies.
 I don't know.
 Will see.
 Now the only thing I want is to lie and read book